-With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine, chock your wheels (if necessary), release the parking brake (all vehicles), and the tractor protection valve (combination vehicle); and fully apply the foot brake.
-Hold the foot brake for one minute.
+Test Air Leakage Rate.
+With a fully-charged air system (typically 125 psi), turn off the engine, chock your wheels, if necessary, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
 Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
 If the air pressure falls more than three psi in one minute for single vehicles (more than four psi for combination vehicles), the air loss rate is too much.
 Check for air leaks and fix before driving the vehicle.
 Otherwise, you could lose your brakes while driving.

 Check Air Compressor Governor Cut-in and Cut-out Pressures.
-Pumping by the air compressor should start at about 100 psi and stop at about 125 psi.
+Pumping by the compressor should start at about 100 psi and stop at about 125 psi.
 (Check manufacturer's specifications.)
 Run the engine at a fast idle.
 The air governor should cut-out the air compressor at about the manufacturer's specified pressure.
 The air pressure shown by your gauge(s) will stop rising.
 With the engine idling, step on and off the brake to reduce the air tank pressure.
-The compressor should cut-in at about the manufacturer's specified cut-in pressure.
+The compressor should cut-in at about manufacturer's specified cut-in pressure.
 The pressure should begin to rise.